staffanm/ferenda/doc/intro.rst

 --------

-* Handles downloading, structural parsing and regeneration of large document collections
+* Handles downloading, structural parsing and regeneration of large document collections.
-* Contains libraries to make reading of text, PDF and MS Word documents as easy as HTML *(Note: these are far from finished)*
+* Contains libraries to make reading of plain text, PDF and MS Word documents as easy as HTML *(Note: these are far from finished)*.
+* Uses established information standards as much as possible: If you like XHTML, XSLT, XML namespaces, RDF and SPARQL, you'll feel right at home.
 * Leverages your favourite python libraries: `requests
   <http://docs.python-requests.org/en/latest/>`_, `beautifulsoup
   <http://www.crummy.com/software/BeautifulSoup/>`_, `rdflib
   <https://rdflib.readthedocs.org/en/latest/>`_, `lxml
   <http://lxml.de/>`_, `pyparsing <http://pyparsing.wikispaces.com/>`_
   and `whoosh <https://bitbucket.org/mchaput/whoosh/wiki/Home>`_.
-* Uses established information standards as much as possible: If you like XHTML, XSLT, XML namespaces, RDF and SPARQL, you'll feel right at home
-* Possible to patch documents if the source content has errors
+* Possible to patch documents if the source content has errors.
-* Easy to write reference/citation parsers and run them on document text
+* Easy to write reference/citation parsers and run them on document text.
-* Documents in the same and other collections are automatically cross-referenced
+* Documents in the same and other collections are automatically cross-referenced.
-* Uses caches and dependency management to avoid performing the same work over and over
+* Uses caches and dependency management to avoid performing the same work over and over.
-* Once documents are downloaded and structured, you get a usable web site with API, Atom feeds and search for free *(Note: API functionality not yet implemented)*
+* Once documents are downloaded and structured, you get a usable web site with API, Atom feeds and search for free *(Note: API functionality not yet implemented)*.
 * Web site generation can create a set of static HTML pages for offline use (though you lose search and API functionality).
-* Pull in commentary for documents from other sources *(Note: you'll have to do most of this work yourself)*
+* Pull in commentary for documents from other sources *(Note: you'll have to do most of this work yourself)*.
-* Create topic hubs / keyword pages for document from multiple collections *(Note: remains undocumented)*
+* Create topic hubs / keyword pages for document from multiple collections *(Note: remains undocumented)*.

 Next step
 ---------